rugk/ESET-Firewall-Rules-Generator/test/README.md

 ## Notes
 * The file testIPv6.txt deliberately contains a wrong IP at line 3.
 If you convert the file you should see an error message.
 * **Important:** If you want to use the Zeus Tracker IP Block List please download the last version from abuse.ch and generate the settings file by yourself.
-The version here is certainly outdated and may only used for testing purposes.
+The version here is certainly outdated and should only be used for testing purposes.